ilanasebag/Probabilistic-WGAN/README.md

 # Probabilistic Wasserstein-GAN-like model with entropy

-### Step 1 - Fit a model that can approximate intractable posterior taking the form of a 2nd or 4th order polynomial
+### Big picture - Fit a model that can approximate intractable posterior taking the form of a 2nd or 4th order polynomial

 We consider a variational approximation partition problem as follows: